BladeScraper-Designs/Horus-X10S-OpenTX/README.md

 LOGO 480 XXtreme Model contains the Lua script necessary for Brain2 OpenTX Integration.

-Synergy N556 uses curves instead of channel overrides.
-This is the better way to do things than the way the LOGO 480 model is set up.
-Eventually I will do the same with the LOGO model.
+Synergy N556 uses curves instead of channel overrides for throttle.
+This is the better way to do things.
+Eventually I will do the same with the LOGO.

 Synergy N556 has hot-start prevention for use with SwitchGlo.
 It will only allow SwitchGlo to ignite if throttle hold is on.